-In all, the branding embodies a charity that is reinventing itself, but is still very committed to supporting the emotional well-being for all family members affected by a childhood cancer diagnosis.
+The Joshua Tree brand embodies a charity that is reinventing itself, but is still very committed to supporting the emotional well-being for all family members affected by a childhood cancer diagnosis.

-Symbolically the tree represents the different services of physical, psychological and emotional support offered by our Family Support Team via the branches reaching out to the giraffe.
+Symbolically the tree represents the different services of practical, psychological and emotional support offered by the Family Support Team via the branches reaching out to the giraffe.

-The giraffe, symbolises a silent creature, and is a representation of the child symbolising a silent creature with no voice and reflects the child affected by cancer as not having a say in what is happening to them.
+The giraffe, symbolises a silent creature, and is a representation of the child, by reflection shows how a child affected by cancer doesn't have a say in what is happening to them.

 “Over the past 12 years, we’ve built a strong reputation within the local community and oncology department of Alder Hey Children’s Hospital.
 Our decision to update the brand identity to reflect more of what we do in supporting families affected by childhood cancers, is a move away from the perception of providing a holiday home for families and more of a service provision to help families find their ‘new normal’ when affected by childhood cancers.
 We also wanted to enable opportunities to evolve the charity and create a foundation for new prospects for future growth and expansion across the North West and North Wales.”